 The pass has nature in abundance and it separates Zanskar valley and Suru valley.
 The pass is prominently known for being a campsite for trekkers.
 What makes this pass beautiful is flowing rivers and glaciers on both sides of the pass.

-By Air.
-The Kushok Bakula Rimpochee airport of Leh is the only airport in Leh.
+Deboard at the Kushok Bakula Rimpochee Airport in Leh.
 After reaching the airport, you can take the regular local buses that will take you to the Zanskar Valley.
 Direct and connecting flights from all over India arrive at this airport, hence one will not find it difficult to find flights or make reservations.

-By Rail.
-The nearest railway station is Jammu Tawi.
-From there, you can take a local/private bus or taxi to reach your desired location in Zanskar Valley.
-The Jammu Tawi train station receives trains from all major cities and states of India such as Delhi, Mumbai, Kolkata, Hyderabad, Lucknow, Chandigarh, Pune, and many northeastern states.
+You can consider deboarding at either Jammu Tawi or Udhampur Railway Station situated at an approximate distance of 700 -800 km from the valley respectively.
+From there, depending upon your budget and comfort, you can take a local/private bus or taxi to reach your desired location in Zanskar Valley.
+The Jammu Tawi train station receives trains from all major cities and states of India.
+For instance, from Delhi, board NDLS JAT SPL from New Delhi and deboard at Jammu Tawi.

-By Road.
 It is best to reach the Zanskar Valley from Kargil.
-The distance between Kargil and Zanskar Valley is almost 250 kilometers.
+The distance between Kargil and Zanskar Valley is almost 250 kilometres.
 So, you can first reach Kargil and hire any SUV to reach Zanskar Valley.
 Biking enthusiasts from all parts of the country go on road trips to several tourist spots in Ladakh and Zanskar is one such spot.
-From Delhi, Mumbai, Kolkata and Bengaluru one has to cover nearly 1200, 2600, 2700, and 3400km respectively to reach Zanskar valley.